Mstarr85/Bootstrap/README.md

 ## How It Works

+ * Click on Github Deployed Link provided below

- * Start on the About page and click  on Portfolio  which will direct you to a gallery of work
+ * User will be directed to the About page where they can click  on the Portfolio tab which will direct them to a gallery of work

  * Click on Contact to send you Contact information